-I specialize in early modern and eighteenth-century British and American literature, print culture, and book history, informed by postcolonial theory and affect theory.
-I also do comparative work in Spanish, Portuguese, and French, and I write poetry informed by the years I spent working in the fishing and foodservice industries before attending university.
+I specialize in early modern and eighteenth-century British and American literature, print culture, and history of the book, informed by postcolonial theory and affect theory.
+I do comparative work in Spanish and Portuguese, and I am working on a book of poetry inspired by the years I spent working in the fishing and foodservice industries before attending university.
+I have a secondary PhD field in Studies of Women, Gender, and Sexuality.

-I am working on a dissertation project on exploration narratives from the seventeenth and early eighteenth centuries, focusing on the way that readers articulated their relationship to the imperial project, inflected by race, gender, and class, both on and with the physical books they used.
+My dissertation project considers exploration narratives from the seventeenth and early eighteenth centuries, focusing on the way that readers articulated their relationship to imperial projects, inflected by race, gender, and class, both on and with the physical books they used.

 I am currently a collaborator with the Intertextual Networks Project for the Women Writers' Project at Northeastern University.
-I also have a minor PhD field in Studies of Women, Gender, and Sexuality.